andrewbaxter/analysis-tools/README.md

 yank.py REGEXES...
 FILE
 ```

-Uses regexes to pull information from lines in FILE to the beginning of the line.
+Uses [Python regexes](https://docs.python.org/2/library/re.html) to pull information from lines in FILE to the beginning of the line.

 Given a line in FILE, for each REGEX: